fergustaylor/openprescribingR/README.md

 # openprescribingR

-OpenprescribingR is a small package to allow you to import OpenPrescribing data directly into RStudio.
+OpenprescribingR is a small package I made to allow you to import OpenPrescribing data directly into RStudio.

-This uses the (beta) RESTful API and is an independent package from OpenPrescribing.
+It uses the (beta) RESTful API from OpenPrescribing.

 You could still download it onto your desktop directly from the API, but I think that doing this in-studio makes it much easier to update the information.